quassy/dataform-pre-commit/README.md

 It also includes a hook that runs `dataform compile` before each commit to ensure that your Dataform project compiles successfully.

+Alternatively you can use the dry run hook to run `dataform run --dry-run` to ensure the project compiles successfully and produces valid, executable SQL.

 ### How to Use

 ```